Ghost Rider (Robbie Reyes): Fictional character biography

 In light of the threat caused by the Multiversal Masters of Evil, Ghost Rider travels the Multiverse with a Deathlok working for Avenger Prime that became his companion as they look to find allies to fight them.
 As they travel through the Multiverse, Ghost Rider and his Deathlok companion managed to get allies like Ant-Man of Earth-818, Star Panther, an assortment of Captain America variants, a Thor from Earth-56377 who wields the Iron Fist move, the Carol Corps, and different variants of Iron Man.
-On an alternate Earth, Ghost Rider, Deathlok, and Ant-Man of Earth-818 arrive on an alternate Earth to assist Captain Fury in fighting the Goblin Corps.
-With time being up, Ghost Rider, Deathlok, and Ant-Man of Earth-818 can finally head to the Avengers Tower at Infinity's End.
+On an alternate Earth, Ghost Rider, Deathlok, and Ant-Man arrive on an alternate Earth to assist Captain Fury in fighting the Goblin Corps.
+With time being up, Ghost Rider, Deathlok, and Ant-Man can finally head to the Avengers Tower at Infinity's End.
 Ghost Rider is contacted by the souls in his Hell Charger asking why he has forsaken them and that another Spirit of Vengeance has fallen.
-As Ant-Man of Earth-818 and Deathlok start to voice their concern, Ghost Rider uses his chains on them and drives off.
+As Ant-Man and Deathlok start to voice their concern, Ghost Rider uses his chains on them and drives off.
 When the Multiversal Masters of Evil have taken down another Earth while planning to return to Earth-616, Ghost Rider arrives where he uses his Symbiote control to disable Black Skull enough to subdue King Killmonger.
 Then he proceeded to use his Hell Charger to knock down Kid Thanos and Hound while having it drag Dark Phoenix.
-After subduing Ghost Goblin where his Noggin Bombs identify him as the All-Rider, Ghost Rider faces off against Doom Supreme who starts to overpower him.
-Deathlok and Ant-Man of Earth-818 arrive where Ant-Man of Earth-818 shrinks Doom Supreme to microscopic size.
-When Dark Phoenix goes on the attack, Deathlok instructs Ant-Man of Earth-818 to get Robbie away while he buys them time to get away.
-After Deathlok is slain, Doom Supreme states that they need to regroup before they visit where Ghost Rider and Ant-Man of Earth-818 have fled to.
+After subduing Ghost Goblin, whose Noggin Bombs identify him as the All-Rider, Ghost Rider faces off against Doom Supreme who starts to overpower him.
+Deathlok and Ant-Man arrive, with Ant-Man shrinking Doom Supreme to microscopic size.
+When Dark Phoenix goes on the attack, Deathlok instructs Ant-Man to get Robbie away while he buys them time to get away.
+After Deathlok is slain, Doom Supreme states that they need to regroup before they visit where Ghost Rider and Ant-Man have fled to.
 The Multiversal Masters of Evil will commit one more slaughter vowing that "No Avenger gets out alive".